Author, Fighter, and Martial Artist

 Keith Vargo

-I am a writer, fighter, and martial artist based in Tokyo, Japan.
-I was a contributing editor for Black Belt magazine for 17 years, where I wrote the popular monthly column, "Way of the Warrior."
+I am a writer, former fighter, and martial artist based in Tokyo, Japan.
+I was a contributing editor for Black Belt magazine for 17 years, where I wrote a popular monthly column called "Way of the Warrior."
 I've also written for FightSport magazine, Karate/Kung-fu Illustrated, Sports World Japan, Maxfighting.com, and MMA-Japan.net.
 Click on the links in the lefthand column of this site to read some samples of my writing.

-I am also the author of The Soul of Fighting: Martial Arts, Combat Sports, and the Search for Warrior Wisdom and Philosophy of Fighting: Morals and Motivations of the Modern Warrior.
-Those books are collections of my best columns, spanning nearly two decades of writing for Black Belt.
-The books explore how morality, mysticism, aesthetics, science, and human nature cross paths in the fighting arts.
-Click the book covers in the left column to learn more about them or order a copy.
+I am also the author of three books.
+The most recent is Kakutougi Boom: Reports from the Glory Years of Combat Sports in Japan.
+It's a series of books that feature my fight writing from the most exciting and compelling era in the history of combat sports.
+Volume I of Kakutougi Boom is currently available.
+Volume II will follow in 2025 and Volume III after that.
+My other two books are The Soul of Fighting: Martial Arts, Combat Sports, and the Search for Warrior Wisdom and Philosophy of Fighting: Morals and Motivations of the Modern Warrior.
+Those books are collections of my best columns from Black Belt, spanning nearly two decades of writing for the world's premier martial arts magazine.
+Both explore how morality, mysticism, aesthetics, science, and human nature cross paths in the fighting arts.
+Click the book covers in the left column to learn more about them or order copies.

 Book Reviews